evanx/mpush-redis/related.md

 - respond to the original HTTP request via ExpressJS
 - ensure that the timeout handler will

 #### hfiler

 `hfiler` implements an HTTP service, meaning it processes HTTP messages.
-However it is not an "HTTP server" in the usual sense i.e. binding to a TCP/IP socket.
+However it is not necessarily an "HTTP server" in the usual sense i.e. binding to a TCP/IP socket.

 Its purpose is to enable a "static webserver" e.g. for serving assets.